What Is Microphone Monitoring? Definition, Purpose, And Benefits

 In an integrated system, a combination of wired and wireless microphones are strategically placed to capture audio from different locations.
 These microphones are connected to a control unit, which can process both wired and wireless audio signals.
 The control unit then sends the processed signals to the monitoring devices for real-time monitoring.

-Integrated systems are commonly used in large-scale surveillance applications or environments where a mix of wired and wireless connections is required.
+Integrated systems are commonly used in large-scale surveillance or environments where a mix of wired and wireless connections is required.
 They provide the ability to monitor a wide coverage area while maintaining the flexibility to place microphones in remote or inaccessible locations.

 The integration of wired and wireless in these systems offers a balance between stability and mobility.
 It allows for efficient monitoring across various industries, including security, law enforcement, sound recording, and broadcasting.